-Run by the SEA LIFE Trust and supported by SEA LIFE Kelly Tarlton’s, is inspiring participants to take a first-hand approach to how they can reduce the impact on our marine environment by developing their own conservation initiatives into reality.
+Run by the Kelly Tarlton's Marine Wildlife Trust and supported by SEA LIFE Kelly Tarlton’s, is inspiring participants to take a first-hand approach to how they can reduce the impact on our marine environment by developing their own conservation initiatives into reality.

 Ocean Youth is a capacity building programme for teenagers with a keen interest in the sustainability of our oceans.
 It is a combination of hands-on excursions, workshops and volunteer opportunities that build skills, knowledge and confidence.
 The overall goal is to enhance a participants’ knowledge of ocean protection and sustainability and give them the opportunity to develop tangible outcomes for their own conservation initiatives.

 Participants ages from 13 to 18 years old, with 2019 being the first year the programme has run in New Zealand.

 The programme is delivered through interactive and immersive skill building activities designed around the principles of conservation and sustainability of our ocean as a precious resource.
 Embedded at all levels is thinking around decision making now and into the future and implementing solutions to some of the big, hairy issues our oceans face.

 The Ocean Youth programme is engaging with young adults who are driven to achieve outcomes that tackle these issues head on and produce tangible outcomes.
 It creates the opportunity and space for our youth to collaborate on projects that give focus to marine conservation and animal care while fostering a ‘solutionary’ mindset.
 A mindset that creates a deeper sense of their role in creating change that is sustainable, and implementing positive solutions to address these issues within their own communities.